emschwartz/async-cache-rs/README.md

 ### Lazy vs Proactive Expiry

-The `AsyncCache` lazily removes expired keys after a `get` call is made.
-If the cache is not under frequent use, this may lead to expired objects staying in memory for longer than necessary and a proactive expiry strategy using a background task may be preferable.
+The `AsyncCache` lazily removes expired keys when a `get` call is made for a key that is expired.
+This means that expired objects may stay in memory for significantly longer than necessary.
+An alternative approach would be to create a background task that removes expired keys as soon as they expire.

 ### Eviction Strategy